justvr/balkan-bread/src/pages/blog/27-12-2020-celebrate-a-lovely-loud-new-year-in-berlin/index.en.md

 Neighbours organise their own cleaning crews, complete with plastic bags, brooms, rakes, gloves and an impressive amount of enthusiasm for a New Year’s morning.
 Casual passers-by join in the voluntary cleaning actions.

-This year, in 2020, they banned fireworks.
+This year, in 2020, <a href="https://polizei-berlin.maps.arcgis.com/apps/webappviewer/index.html?id=93f72d461ce74214880e0fa49d8f4c40" target="_blank" rel="noopener noreferrer">they banned fireworks in certain parts of Berlin</a>.
 I can't say I disagree with the decision.